Enichan/Arenas/README.md

 - Managed C# code can reference unmanaged structs via the `UnmanagedRef<T>` type
 - Unmanaged C# code can reference managed structs via the `ManagedRef` type
 - Managed references are kept alive by the arena via reference counting
+- `UnmanagedRef<T>` returns null if the reference is stale
+- Can enumerate over all entries in the arena

 ## Potential future work